 It automatically pulls up what it considers to be the best flights — typically those with the lowest cost and shortest duration — so you don't wind up with pages of search results.

-By showing results in a chart, Hipmunk lets you easily see when each flight takes off and lands to best fit your schedule.
+By showing results in a chart, Hipmunk lets you easily see when each flight takes off and lands, so you can pick the one that best fits your schedule.
 Hipmunk also sorts flights by "agony" level, a combination of price, the number of stops, and the travel duration; it's a good way to find a flight that won't make for a miserable start to your trip.

 Another thing to consider is whether any nearby airports could work for you.
-For example, if you're flying to Los Angeles, you may think Los Angeles International is your only option, but four other major airports are in the area: Ontario International, John Wayne, Bob Hope, and Long Beach.
+For example, if you're flying to Los Angeles, you may think Los Angeles International is your only option, but four other major airports are in the area: Ontario International, John Wayne, Hollywood Burbank, and Long Beach.
 You may find an alternate airport that's in a better location — and has a better ticket price, too.
-Both Expedia and Google let you easily check nearby airports, but won't do it automatically.
-(Click "nearby airports" in Expedia or the plus sign next to the airport name in Google.)

 Also consider bundling your flight and hotel purchase for big savings.
 If you're looking for a hotel anyway, it's worth checking to see if a bundle is your best deal.